 Young Adult (YA) fiction has enjoyed a resounding surge in popularity over the past two decades.
-Pinpointing exactly why YA fiction has become so popular is no simple or clear task, but there are a number of factors that contributed to the growth of the YA genre.
+Pinpointing exactly why YA fiction has become so popular is no simple or clear task, but there are several factors that contributed to the growth of the YA genre.

-If you’re a writing in the YA genre, understanding the nuances that propelled YA books can give you the edge to stand out from the crowd.
-Today, we’re going to examine the facets of YA fiction that make it so popular and the elements you should be thinking about as you craft your book.
+If you’re writing in the YA genre, understanding the nuances that propelled YA books can give you the edge to stand out from the crowd.
+Today, we will examine the facets of YA fiction that make it so popular and the elements you should be thinking about as you craft your book.

 Young Adult fiction doesn’t mean Young Adult readers